skeswa/conveyr/README.md

 ## Services
 ### Creating Services
 Services are the only parts of the application that can make changes to Stores.
 As such, when creating a Service, the `updates()` functions allows you to specify which Stores the Service can update.
 The `updates()` function takes Stores and/or Store Ids as arguments.
-The `defines()` function attaches behavior logic to the Service by creating **Endpoints**.
+The `exposes()` function attaches behavior logic to the Service by creating **Endpoints**.
 Endpoints are different operations that an Action can perform on the Service.
 Endpoints have an endpoint id and a handler function.
 ```javascript
 import {Service} from 'conveyr';